London Bridge attackers lawfully killed by police, inquest jury concludes

 They were armed with ceramic knives and had fake suicide belts strapped around their waists during the marauding attack on the evening of June 3 2017.

-The rampage was halted after less than 10 minutes when the attackers confronted three armed police in Stoney Street.
+Unarmed police officers, medics and members of the public rushed in to help save lives during the attackers’ rampage around Borough Market.

-The Old Bailey heard that the officers shouting warnings and opened fire as Butt, Redouane and Zaghba came at them.
+In under 10 minutes, Butt, Redouane and Zaghba were shot dead after confronting armed officers in Stoney Street.

-In the hail of bullets, a man in the nearby Wheatsheaf pub was hit by a stray round but survived.
+The Old Bailey heard that the City of London Police officers shouted warnings and opened fire as Butt, Redouane and Zaghba came at them.

 Fearing Butt and Redouane could still detonate explosive devices as they lay injured, the police officers shot at them again, jurors were told.